cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 "Label: 1.5.16, Git commit: ae43a6a560c2bec42d7ccfdf6e8e11a1e3cc3774, OS: linux, Arch: amd64, Go version: go1.14.3"
 ```

-Check that nuclio dashboard is running and its version corresponds to `nuctl`.
+Check that Nuclio dashboard is running and its version corresponds to `nuctl`.

 ```bash
 docker ps --filter NAME=^nuclio$